redwoodjs/redwoodjs-com-archive/docs/cells.md

 Cells are a declarative approach to data fetching and one of Redwood's signature modes of abstraction.
 By providing conventions around data fetching, Redwood can get in between the request and the response and perform optimizations, all without you ever having to change your code.

-While it might seem like there must be lot of magic involved, a Cell really just executes a GraphQL query and manages its lifecycle.
+While it might seem like there must be lot of magic involved, all a Cell really does is execute a GraphQL query and manage its lifecycle.
-All the logic's actually in just one file: [createCell.tsx](https://github.com/redwoodjs/redwood/blob/main/packages/web/src/components/createCell.tsx).
-The idea is that, by exporting named constants that match the parameters of `createCell`, Redwood can assemble these constants into a component at build-time using a babel plugin!
+The idea is that, by exporting named constants, Redwood can assemble these constants into a component at build-time using a babel plugin!
 All without writing a single line of imperative code.
 Just say what is supposed to happen when, and Redwood will take care of the rest.

 ## Generating a Cell